zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

       --- The original way I implement is too ugly and I applied the patch which Erich Keane shared via maillist clang-cfe.
       --- The patch, under review: https://reviews.llvm.org/D59105 , is developed by Erich Keane, Compiler Engineer, Intel Corporation.
 (Thanks Erich!^_^)

+**Experiment 12**: (WIP) Based on the library collected from VivadoHLS synthesis result, a Pass for more accurate evaluation of timing and resource is implemented.
+(Analysis Pass) **[PASS CODE](https://github.com/zslwyuan/LLVM-9.0-Learner-Tutorial/tree/master/Implementations/HI_NoDirectiveTimingResourceEvaluation)**

+      --- HLS Timing/Resource Library for most instructions, Timing/Resource Evaluation, Operation Chaining for DSP Utilization

-**Experiment 12**: (WIP) Based on the IR file, evaluate the resource and timing of the Window/Buffer/Filter in HLS
+**Experiment 13**: (WIP) Based on the IR file, evaluate the resource and timing of the Window/Buffer/Filter in HLS

-      --- IR transformation, Timing/Resource Evaluation
+      --- IR transformation, Timing/Resource Evaluation for special structures on FPGA